Skip to content

 nodetype uri|literal|blank Indicates what kind of object should be matched, if left out all objects valid matches.

-fallback text If no label can be found for a uri the following text will act as a fallback for the label directive.
+fallback string If no label can be found for a uri the following text will act as a fallback for the label directive.

 regexp Regular expression Allows extracting part of a value via the regexp directive.